-The Talmud teaches that there are four New Years: one for the trees, one for the months, one for tithing of animals and one for the years.
-The New Year for the years, Rosh HaShanah, also marks the anniversary of the creation of the world.
-In addition to the themes of repentance, self-reflection and prayer that we traditionally think about during the Yamim Noraim, we also are given a time to mark and celebrate God’s work in creating the world.
-As we contemplate our actions, both good and bad, during the past year, we also turn our thoughts to the world around us, and our role as the stewards of Creation.
+The Mishnah teaches that there are four New Years: one for the trees, one for kings, one for tithing, and one for the years.
+Rosh HaShanah, the New Year of years, marks the anniversary of the creation of the world.
+As we engage in the holy work of t’shuvah, repentance, and self-reflection on our actions, we turn our thoughts to the environment and our role as the stewards of God’s Creation.

-Rosh HaShanah provides a sacred time to renew our commitment to our covenantal partnership with God and consider our obligation to help perfect God’s creation.
-In a midrash from Kohelet (Ecclesiastes) Rabba 7:13, we learn that, “When God created the first human beings, God led them around the Garden of Eden and said: “Look at my works!
-See how beautiful they are—how excellent!
+Our Jewish tradition teaches the importance of caring for the environment, for we must act as partners with God in preserving His creation.
+In a midrash from Kohelet (Ecclesiastes) Rabbah 7:13, we learn that, “When God created the first human beings, God led them around the Garden of Eden and said: ‘Look at my works!
+See how beautiful they are-- how excellent!
 For your sake I created them all.
 See to it that you do not spoil and destroy My world; for if you do, there will be no one else to repair it.’”
 We have both the power to preserve and guard and the power to destroy and defile.
 Our tradition teaches that when we do not preserve the environment, we not only destroy life, but we diminish God’s presence in the world.

-“Rabbi Eleazar son of Rabbi Simeon observed, ‘Why does Scripture at times put the earth before heaven and at other times heaven before earth?
-To teach that the two are of equal value.’”
-(Genesis Rabbah 1:15) At the time of year when we turn towards God and ask for forgiveness, we also remember, as this midrash teaches, that the earth is just as important as heaven.
-Just as we take the time to reflect upon what we have done to offend God and seek to mend our ways, so too we should take this opportunity to recognize all that we have done to harm the environment and consider what we can do to repair the environment and prevent further harm.
+Genesis Rabbah 1:15 teaches that scripture at times puts the earth before heaven and other times heaven before earth “to teach that the two are of equal value.”
+As we turn our minds towards heaven and seek forgiveness and repentance, we must also remember that the earth is of equal importance.
+Just as we seek to mend our ways, so too should we take this opportunity to recognize all that we do to harm the environment and consider what repair we have the power to do.
 There is no better way to celebrate the creation of the world during Rosh HaShanah than to recommit ourselves to preserving it.